-June 2: New rules start at beach and parks
+Rules at beach and parks

 In Del Mar, beach and park rules align with County protocols.
 Face coverings are required whenever social distancing is not possible.
 Visitors should keep their distance from anyone who is not a household member.

 Summer rules are in place for dogs.